Metals & Alloys

 Along with the dramatic rise in usage, the safety and reliability requirements for these products have also increased.
 Laboratory Testing Inc. can test and analyze all types of ferrous and nonferrous metals including precious metals, alloys and ferroalloys, and powdered metals.
-With almost 30 years of experience, LTI can measure the quality and performance levels of your raw materials or product samples according to industry standards and specifications, and customer requirements.
+With over 30 years of experience, LTI can measure the quality and performance levels of your raw materials or product samples according to industry standards and specifications, and customer requirements.
 If your material or product fails to perform as expected, our laboratory technicians and materials engineers are highly qualified to carry out a wide-range of metal testing and evaluation to help identify the root cause.

 The information provided by LTI’s wide-range of testing services has proven valuable to customers in all aspects of basic metals and fabricated metal product manufacturing including mining, foundries, tube, pipe, bar and plate production, casting, forging and stamping, forming of component parts and finished products, coating and heat treatments and welding:

 - Some manufacturing treatments and processes can modify or alter the microstructure of metals and alloys, and thereby influence their properties such as yield strength, ductility, fracture toughness and others.
 These properties need to be considered, and often tested, by purchasers that will further process these products.

 - The composition and corrosion susceptibility of metals may be determined to aid in material selection.